Meet the people delivering lifesaving aid in Gaza

 Saleem works for the Palestine Red Crescent Society (PRCS) in Gaza, who have been supporting some of the hundreds of thousands of people returning to northern Gaza.
 Many of these people are finding their homes have been destroyed and are now living in makeshift displacement camps.
 Health packages distributed by Saleem and his team, containing simple cleaning products to remove bacteria, are aimed at reducing the spread of disease.

-The harsh winter weather in Gaza has further worsened living conditions in camps.
-"We have had several cases where people have died because of the cold and the rain that is hitting the Gaza Strip at this time,” explains Saleem.
+The harsh winter weather in Gaza worsened living conditions in camps.
+"We had several cases where people have died because of the cold and the rain that is hitting the Gaza Strip at this time,” explains Saleem.

-With the price of clothing still extremely high, PRCS have been distributing warm clothes to people who were forced to flee their homes many months ago, unable to plan ahead for the cold months.
+With the price of clothing still extremely high, PRCS were distributing warm clothes to people who were forced to flee their homes and were unable to plan ahead for the colder months.

 Saleem, aid worker in Gaza